 SCOTCAT Credits: 30 SCQF Level 11 Semester 1

-Academic year: 2019/0 2019/0
+Academic year: 2020-2021

-Planned timetable: To be arranged.
+Planned timetable: 3.00 pm - 4.30 pm Thu (seminar)

 This module examines representations of the body from the early modern period to the contemporary moment.
 Rather than offering an exhaustive historical survey, however, it will focus on key episodes in the history of art in which representations of the body were consolidated, transformed, or contested.
 More focused individual lectures will be complemented by discussion of versatile historical and theoretical texts that equip students with a sophisticated range of methodological tools for engaging with the body.
 Throughout the course, recurring themes such as gender, subjectivity, materiality, and labour will encourage students to examine representation and the body within as well as across historical and geographical contexts.